zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 **⚠️ EXACTLY WHERE WE ARE RIGHT NOW:**
 - [x] Fixed all fader script issues (v2.3.3)
 - [x] Fader working correctly with Ableton
+- [x] Updated meter script with multi-connection support (v2.2.0)
-- [ ] Currently: Ready to add meter control to band_CG #
+- [ ] Currently: User needs to add meter control and test
-- [ ] Waiting for: User to add meter and continue testing
+- [ ] Waiting for: User to add meter control with correct settings
 - [ ] Blocked by: None

 ## Implementation Status